|

 Loaf.

-A Texas native raised in Northern California and a long-time
+An El Paso, Texas native raised in Northern California and a

-resident of Mexico City, Mayo was educated as an economist at
+long-time resident of Mexico City, Mayo was educated as an economist

 City investment bank and ITAM, a private university, where she